ankitsamaddar/directory-durationstamp/README.md

 - **Duration-stamp removal:** If duration-stamps have already been applied, the script can remove them to prevent duplication.

-- **Multi-directory support:** The script can process multiple directories and generate logs for each one, allowing for easy tracking of changes across multiple projects or systems.
+- **Multi-directory support:** The script can process multiple directories and generate logs for each one, allowing for easy tracking of across multiple directories.

 ## Usage

 1. Clone the repository.
 2. Install the required packages: [ffmpeg](https://ffmpeg.org/download.html)
-3. Run the script: `python directory_timestamp.py`
+3. Run the script: `python directory_durationstamp.py`
 4. Enter the `<paths_to_the_directories>`
 5. `exit` to stop
 6. The script will output a log file with the timestamps for each file, folder, and subdirectory in the given directory.